When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

 How to Start a Story: Great Examples from English Literature

-If you’re looking to create a captivating story and get your readers absorbed right away, why not start it off with a simple scene set in an ordinary location?
+If you’re looking to create a good story and get your readers absorbed right away, why not start it off with a simple scene set in an ordinary location?

 That’s exactly what J.K.
 Rowling did when she began her renowned Harry Potter series by introducing readers to the Dursleys rather than Harry’s adventures at Hogwarts.

-Not only does it act as our first glimpse into the magical world, but it also serves as an excellent contrast between the mundane world to be inhabited by Harry compared to his exciting destiny in store.
+Not only does it act as our first glimpse into the magical world, but it also serves as an excellent contrast between the mundane world inhabited by Harry and his exciting destiny in store.

-The renowned novel by Mario Puzo begins not with the titular character, but a collection of side characters somehow being wronged, and then attending Don Vito Corleone’s daughter’s wedding in order to gain an audience as he is the only man who can solve their problems.
+The renowned novel by Mario Puzo begins not with the titular character but a collection of side characters somehow being wronged, and then attending Don Vito Corleone’s daughter’s wedding to gain an audience as he is the only man who can solve their problems.